echemdb/svgdigitizer/doc/index.md

 Such plots are often found in scientific publications, where in many cases, especially for old puplications, the underlying data is not accessible anymore.
-In some cases, the axis of the plot can be a bit skewed, caused from scanning printed documents.
+In some cases, the axes of the plot can be skewed, e.g., when scanning printed documents.
 An extreme case for such a plot is depicted in the following figure.

 ![files/images/example_plot_p0.png](files/images/example_plot_p0.png)